 necessarily mean "compiled"; it's a general term for

 pre-configured form of

 the package that allows a user to install it on her computer without

 going through the usual source-based build and install procedures.
 On

 RedHat GNU/Linux, it is the RPM system; on Debian GNU/Linux, it is the

-Projects are not prepared, however, to receive bug reports based on unspecified intermediate or hybrid versions.
-Such bugs can be hard to reproduce; also, they may be due to unexpected interactions in isolated changes pulled in from later development, and thereby cause misbehaviors that the project's developers should not have to take the blame for.
-I have even seen dismayingly large amounts of time wasted because a bug was absent when it should have been present: someone was running a slightly patched up version, based on (but not identical to) an official release, and when the predicted bug did not happen, everyone had to dig around a lot to figure out why.
+However, projects are not prepared to receive bug reports based on unspecified intermediate or hybrid versions.
+Such bugs can be hard to reproduce; also, they may be due to unexpected interactions between individual changes pulled together from different development stages, and thereby cause misbehaviors that the project's developers should not have to take the blame for.
+I have even seen dismayingly large amounts of time wasted because a bug was absent when it should have been present: someone was running a slightly patched-up version, based on (but not identical to) an official release, and when the predicted bug did not happen, everyone had to dig around a lot to figure out why.